Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Introduction

-As we deal with continuous-time systems, verification over Jacobian vector products also presents its challenge.
-Previous works addressing the Lyapunov stability verification for continuous-time systems typically rely on SMT or SDP based solvers~\citep{chang2019neural,abate2020formal,liu2025physics,chen2021learning,yin2021stability,fazlyab2020safety,chen2021learning} such as dReal~\citep{gao2013dreal}.
-Inspired by the success in~\citep{yang2024lyapunov,shi2024certified}, we also adapt the state-of-the-art neural network verification tool $\alpha,\!\beta$-CROWN~\citep{zhang2018efficient,salman2019convex,xu2020automatic,xu2021fast,wang2021beta,zhang2022general} for formally verifying Lyapunov stability.
+As we deal with continuous-time systems, verification over Jacobian vector products also presents a challenge.
+Previous works addressing the Lyapunov stability verification for continuous-time systems typically rely on SMT-, MIP-, or SDP-based solvers~\citep{chang2019neural,abate2020formal,liu2025physics,chen2021learning,yin2021stability,fazlyab2020safety,chen2021learning} such as dReal~\citep{gao2013dreal} or Z3~\citep{de2008z3}.
+Inspired by the success in~\citep{yang2024lyapunov,shi2024certified}, we also utilize the state-of-the-art neural network verification tool $\alpha,\!\beta$-CROWN~\citep{zhang2018efficient,salman2019convex,xu2020automatic,xu2021fast,wang2021beta,zhang2022general} for formally verifying Lyapunov stability.
 The key challenge is to handle the Jacobian-related operators in dynamical systems, which have not been discussed or implemented in existing neural network verifiers.
 To ensure verification tightness, we design new linear relaxations for these Jacobian operators in continuous time system learning such as Tanh and Sigmoid.
-Furthermore, we introduced a novel verification scheme to dynamically adjust the specifications without incurring much computational cost to avoid expensive bisections as in~\citep{yang2024lyapunov,liu2025physics}.
-To summarize, our main contribution includes: \begin{itemize} \item We introduce a novel two-stage Zubov-based training framework with carefully designed curriculum training domain expansion and training sample selection that significantly reduces the conservatism during training. \item We customize and strengthen advanced neural network verification tool $\alpha,\!\beta$-CROWN with the ability of handling many commonly used Jacobian-related operators in continuous-time systems.
-Moreover, we propose a novel verification algorithm that can effectively avoid expensive bisections without sacrificing on soundness. \item Through numerical experiments, we demonstrate that our training can yield region of attraction with volume $5 - 1.5\cdot 10^{5}$ times larger than the baselines.
-Moreover, across the systems under evaluation which we can formally verify, our verification achieves $40-10000$ times speedup compared to the previous SMT solver dReal. \end{itemize}
+Furthermore, we introduce a novel verification scheme to dynamically adjust the specifications when noticing counterexamples without incurring much computational cost to avoid expensive bisections as in~\citep{yang2024lyapunov,liu2025physics}.

+To summarize, our main contributions include: \begin{itemize}[wide] \item We introduce a novel two-stage Zubov-based training framework with carefully designed curriculum training domain expansion and training sample selection that significantly reduces the conservatism during training. \item We customize and strengthen the advanced neural network verification tool $\alpha,\!\beta$-CROWN with the ability of handling many commonly used Jacobian-related operators in continuous-time systems.
+Moreover, we propose a novel verification algorithm that can effectively avoid expensive bisections without sacrificing on soundness. \item We demonstrate through numerical experiments that our training can yield region of attraction with volume $5 - 1.5\cdot 10^{5}$ times larger than the baselines.
+Moreover, across the systems under evaluation which we can formally verify, our verification achieves $40-10{,}000$ times speedup compared to the previous SMT solver dReal. \end{itemize}